-Sources of information on the distribution of N.lapillus have been provided by some Contracting Parties in the form of publications.
-These publications provide overviews of the results of monitoring programmes or surveys for entire coastlines (national level) or regions, and may concern the distribution of the species and/or the health status as reflected by imposex (VDSI level).
-Since N.lapillus is absent or rare in some countries, information is lacking.
+Sources of information on the distribution of N.lapillus have been provided by most Contracting Parties in the form of publications or monitoring datasets submitted for assessment purposes.
+These publications provide overviews of the results of monitoring programmes or surveys for entire coastlines (national level) or regions (case studies), and may concern the distribution of the species and/or the health status as reflected by imposex (VDSI level).
+Since N.lapillus is absent or rare in some countries, some information is lacking.